 That was the moment I knew it was real.
 Not because of the technology.
 Because of the rhythm.
 Because for the first time in eight years of making videos, the work had a shape — a beginning, a middle, and an end before lunch.
 And then it shipped.

-Six months in, I'm not viral.
+I'm not viral.
 I'm not pretending to be.
 But I've had several "come list me" calls — sellers who watched a specific video, recognized me as the Realtor who already understood their situation, and picked up the phone before I knew they existed.

 The channel is the proof.
 Flashkut is the system.
 The system is the part nobody built.